-With all the safety and health precautions you need to consider, taking your infant on a family road trip can be intimidating.
+With all the safety and health precautions you must consider, taking your infant on a family road trip can be intimidating.
 Here are seven road trip tips to help make the entire experience fun and memorable for you and your little one.

 Before starting the planning process, you must first manage your expectations.
 Some babies do well on road trips, while others are more challenging, so cultivating a flexible mindset is essential.
 Be reasonable with your intentions and focus on your baby’s needs instead of the destination.